How to Simplify the Donation Process: Give Donors a Direct Flight

 The answer should be one and only one.

-Your “Donate” CTA should take the user directly to a streamlined donation page.
+Your “Donate” CTA should take the user directly to a streamlined donation website.
 Keep the form short by cutting out unnecessary fields.
 You might ask one or two quick questions to learn more about the donor, but remember, every extra step is another chance for the donor to get distracted or second-guess their decision.
 It’s not about making people act without thinking, it’s about making it easy to do the right thing.

 To help reduce distraction, you should limit the navigation options on your donation page.
 Getting rid of the navigation bar can help your supporters stay on this page and complete the process.
 Make it easy and intuitive for the donor to finish the form and hit the submit button.